best rafting in rishikesh

 Choosing the right rafting operator is crucial for a safe and enjoyable experience.
 Some of the most reputable operators in Rishikesh include:

-- Red Chilli Adventure: Known for professional guides and well-maintained equipment.
+- River and rocks adventure: Known for professional guides and well-maintained equipment.

 - Great Indian Outdoors: Offers comprehensive adventure packages including rafting.